-- 6. Then turn off the heating on the hotplate stirrer.
-Remove the hot plate and let the reaction mixture cool down for 10 minutes.
-Place it afterwards in the crystallizing dish filled with an ice-water mixture.
-Let it stand for another 10 minutes. - 7.
-Set up a vacuum filtration apparatus (see Figure 2) using a Büchner funnel, a filter paper and a suction flask, that is secured to the laboratory stand with a small clamp.
+6. Turn off the heat and stirring.
+Remove the reaction from the hotplate and allow it to cool for 10 minutes(10 minut açyk howada sowadyň).
+Fill a crystallizing dish (uly gap) with an ice/water mixture and set the already-cooled reaction mixture in it.
+Let it cool for another 10 minutes.

+7. Set up a vacuum filtration apparatus (see Figure 2) using a Büchner funnel, a filter paper, and a suction flask, that is secured to the laboratory stand with a small clamp.
 Raise your HELP card.
-A lab assistant will come and show how to connect the suction flask to the vacuum source.
+A lab assistant will come and show you how to connect the suction flask to the vacuum source.